Skip to main content

 fragile.

-SPHINCS+ was designed to sign up to 2^64 messages and offers three
+SLH-DSA was designed to sign up to 2^64 messages and offers three

-number of layers of subtrees, the Winternitz parameter of WOTS+, the
+layers of subtrees, the Winternitz parameter of WOTS+, the number of

-bits of security, and 256 bits of security.
+of security, and 256 bits of security.

-3. SPHINCS+ Public Key Identifier
+3. SLH-DSA Public Key Identifier

-or fast version of the algorithm, and the use of SHA-256 [FIPS180] or
+fast version of the algorithm, and the use of SHA-256 [FIPS180] or

 SHAKE256 [FIPS202].
-For example, id-alg-sphincs-plus-256s-shake
+For example, id-alg-slh-dsa-256s-shake

 represents the 256-bit security level, the small version of the